grpc/grpc.io/content/blog/installation.md

 ---
 title: gRPC - now with easy installation
-attribution: Originally written by Lisa Carey with help from others at Google.
 date: 2016-04-04
+author:
+  name: Lisa Carey
+  position: Google
 ---

 Today we are happy to provide an update that significantly simplifies the getting started experience for gRPC.